wwcodeportland/study-nights/javascript-study-nights/README.md

 <!-- TODO

-- add links for TOC
-- create all pages for TOC
 - update info accordingly (ln27)
 - add link to resource about how to make a pr (ln 24)

  -->